gefendioglu/Cpp_Practices/03_Lesson/README.md

-# Undefined Behaviour :
+## Undefined Behaviour :
 - Always avoid undefined behaviour (ub)
 - The reason samples for undefined behaviour
   - Dereferencing null pointers
   - Changing string literals (read only)
   - Changing variables which assigned as const
   - Overflowing for signed variables
   - No returning value for a function
   - Using uninitialized auto variables

-# Undefined Specifier :
+## Unspecified Behaviour :
 - do not rely on unspecified behaviour
 - It depends on compiler type
 - It depends on the implementation (compiler here), implementation is not required to document which behaviour occurs; range of possible behaviours usually specified in standard

 * Implementation Defined Behaviour:
 	- try not to rely on implemetation defined behaviour